An evolutionary model that satisfies detailed balance

 By definition of exchangeability, we have that for any permutation $\sigma$,

 Given a population of genomes $\bx = (x_1,\ldots,x_n)$, we breed an $n+1$'th genome by sampling $x_{n+1}$ conditionally:

 The `fitness' of a genome $x$ is denoted by $w(x)>0$, where $w$ is an arbitrary strictly positive function over $\mathcal{X}$.
 In the evolutionary models we propose, in each generation one individual is `bred' by conditional sampling from the existing population, and then an individual is discarded in a fitness-biased way, so that less-fit individuals are more likely to be discarded.
-The stationary distribution of populations factorises into the form:
+As explained in subsections \ref{sec:singletournamentselection}, \ref{sec:inversefitnessselection} and \ref{sec:breedmany}, there are many possible schemes to formalize this idea, and we shall show that all those schemes lead to one particular stationary distribution of populations that factorises into the form:

 The process is similar to, but not the same as non-parametric Bayesian MCMC, and we make this connection explicit in section \ref{sec:BayesianMCMC}.